ManuelRuizF/PyBer_Analysis/README.md

 ### Types of cities
 There are 3 types of cities that PyBer operates in.
 The CEO, V.isualize, gave me and Omar the task to compare the fares and it´s average per ride and driver, among the 3 types of cities, which are Rural, Urban and Suburban.
 Going to know more about the differences will help in the future when me make decision on how to divide the budget when we grow the company.
 ### Planning new fares
 Family´s finances are different in the types of cities.
 As we will see in the next charts and graph, People in rural cities tend to pay **less** than the ones in the Urban.
-Knowing the average fares in the cities will help us define the next fares in cities Pyber will enter.
+Knowing the average fares in the cities will help us define the next fares in cities Pyber will enter

 ## Results
 ### Differences in ride-sharing data among the different city types.